Sunday, October 13, 2024

 Just some of what's left (some empty space)

 You can also support me here.
 The ones who paved the way for that are also tagged.
 In any case, I know this won't last forever, but you think it will when you're in the middle of it.
 My grandparents' generation survived the Depression and WWII, so we'll get through this too.
-The economy has hills and plateaux like anything.
+Life and the economy has hills and plateaux like anything.
 I just need to be better with priorities during this midlife crisis of mine.